alberto-morales/microservices-java-training-course/docs/Spring_Boot_data_JPA_PostgreSQL_REST_API.md

 ## Introduction

-The goal of this session is to provide you full autonomy exposing RESTful services with Spring Boot, Spring data and JPA access data stored in a relational database.
+The goal of this session is to provide you full autonomy exposing RESTful services with Spring Boot, Spring data and JPA, accessing data stored in a relational database.

-The goal of this session is to achieve full autonomy by installing and configuring Airflow with a standard and easy configuration
-(but effective for most projects), as well as learn the basic functionalities about workflows creation and getting familiar with
-Airflow web interface.

-This introduction will explain the basics concepts of Airflow using a business case that will be developed during this session.

-This case study is the creation of a pipeline that, using this dataset about High Speed train tickets, try to predict its price and cluster the ticket belong (two models, one supervised and other unsupervised have been training before, and are available through different endpoints).
+This case study is the creation of a service that, using data stored in a relational database, can give information about a Bank Entity - called ACME Bank - customers (CardsHolders and Issued Cards, will be available through different endpoints).

-1. Mocks user alarms for Renfe tickets.
-Those alarms are just a ticket scrapped in a very particular point of time we want to track.
-2. Predicts future (next week price), and compare to original price.
-3. Perform a clustering of ticket (just for learning purposes).

 ## Spring Boot: motivation, advantages and disadvantages